shotgunsoftware/tk-multi-breakdown2/docs/hooks.rst

 Basic Examples
 ^^^^^^^^^^^^^^

-This example demonstrates how to get the index data form a model role, to display for the file item's title field.
-The ``DisplayRole`` data will be retrieved for each index and shown in the top-left of the file itemt text.
+This example demonstrates how to get the index data from a model role, to display for the file item's title field.
+The ``DisplayRole`` data will be retrieved for each index and shown in the top-left of the file item text.

 .. code-block:: python